 What is DevOps?

-In simple terms, DevOps is a methodology that came into existence from the agile and lean practices, and the aim is to bridge the gap between the Dev and Ops teams so they can collaborate and work as one to mitigate the possible confusion that usually happens between these teams.
+In simple terms, DevOps is a methodology that came into existence from agile and lean practices, and the aim is to bridge the gap between the Dev and Ops teams so they can collaborate and work as one to mitigate the possible confusion that usually happens between these teams.
 The confusion creates chaos, and chaos impacts the morale and performance of the overall organization.
-That is why the stress on culture started.

 DevOps is a mixture of culture, process, and tools.
 All these three are interdependent.
 DevOps is not just practicing automation to bridge the gap between Dev and Ops.
-It is more about adding value to the organization, and there is more pressure on companies now to move faster and be more agile without compromising on security, quality, and reliability.
+It is more about adding value to the organization.
+There is more pressure on companies now to move faster and be more agile without compromising on security, quality, and reliability.

 There are no hard and fast rules that you have to know certain things before starting your DevOps course.
 But, having some prior knowledge of the following items is good.